PycraftDeveloper/PMMA/README.md

 | Python Version | `3.8.x`, `3.9.x`, `3.10.x`, `3.11.x` |
 | `pip` Version | `20.3 or newer` |

+_Note: If your platform is not listed here then you can attempt to build your own version of PMMA using our [build guide](https://github.com/PycraftDeveloper/PMMA/blob/main/repo/BuildGuides/intro.md)!_

 <details><summary>Additional Technical Requirements</summary>

 _Please note, these requirements are only needed by users installing PMMA onto Linux machines and in most cases the operating systems listed above should be compatible._